Ardalanhayatifar/ardalanhayatifar.github.io/_posts/2019-01-05-C-F-Bond-Activation-by-FLPs.md

 # The Reactivity of P(MeNCH<sub>2</sub>CH<sub>2</sub>)<sub>3</sub>N When BPh<sub>3</sub> Is Present: FLP

-In the presence of BPh<sub>3</sub>, proazaphosphatrane reversibly forms an FLP.
+Monitored by computational methods, in the presence of BPh<sub>3</sub>, proazaphosphatrane reversibly forms an FLP.
 This changes the reactivity of proazaphosphatrane completely and it will act as a nucelophile for PHC(O)CF<sub>3</sub> to form __Int1/BPh<sub>3</sub>__.
 This intermediate later does a C-P to C-O migration (rearrangement) and finally BPh<sub>3</sub> will abstract an F<sup>-</sup> to form __2__.
 <br/>